Blog Banner SVG

 b.
 Conflict of Interest Disclosure

-Directors are required to disclose any potential conflicts of interest before appointment and throughout their tenure.
-Hence, this ensures that decisions are made objectively and protects shareholder and company interests.
+Directors must disclose any potential conflicts of interest before their appointment and throughout their tenure.
+This requirement ensures that they make decisions objectively and safeguard the interests of the company and its shareholders.

 c.
 Code of Conduct Compliance